gitlost-murali/oldmemoirs/_posts/2022-05-02-may-apologies.md

 # About

+Ideally, I wanted to use this platform for writing a farewell message to everyone but this post came first.

 This is specifically for HAP/LAP students.
 Apologies for the rudeness that may appear merely or abundantly.
 The current month, May, is beyond doubt overwhelming for all of us.
 Besides the submissions, I need to cope up with my 2nd year university coordinator's lazyness/apathy and complete my registration, visa process in __record time__.
 In between all this, I started lifting, thereby limiting the carbs intake.
 For those unaware, limited carbs -> limited patience.
 So, things are going to get a lot crazier from my side.
 This post is a helpless attempt to ask forgiveness for my future behaviour.

 ## The last minute stuff